top of page

 Martin Eichinger and Representative Rob Nosse speaking at Art at the Geode

-This week, we had the privilege of welcoming Representative Rob Nosse to Art at the Geode for an afternoon of conversation and exploration.
-Rob, who has served as the state representative for Oregon’s HD 42 since 2014, is known for his deep commitment to social change, particularly in the areas of behavioral health, housing, and LGBTQ+ rights.
-His visit offered a unique opportunity to discuss the intersection of art, policy, and community.
+This week, we had the privilege of welcoming Representative Rob Nosse to Art at the Geode for an afternoon filled with conversation and exploration.
+Rob, who has represented Oregon’s HD 42 since 2014, is recognized for his deep commitment to social change.
+His focus lies particularly in behavioral health, housing, and LGBTQ+ rights.
+His visit provided a valuable opportunity to discuss the interconnection of art, policy, and community.

 Rob’s legislative work has been transformative.
-As Vice Chair of the House Behavioral Health Care Committee and a leader on the Ways and Means Committee, he has helped direct over one billion dollars into behavioral health initiatives—one of the largest investments in decades.
-During our conversation, he shared insights into the challenges Portland faces, from housing shortages to addiction crises, and how thoughtful collaboration can foster change.
+As Vice Chair of the House Behavioral Health Care Committee, he has played a pivotal role in directing significant funding into behavioral health initiatives.
+Under his leadership on the Ways and Means Committee, Rob has helped channel over one billion dollars into these critical areas.
+This investment is one of the largest we have seen in decades.

-At Art at the Geode, we believe art has a unique power to connect people and inspire solutions to complex issues.
-Rob expressed his support for fostering a stronger arts ecosystem in Oregon, recognizing its role in shaping vibrant, resilient communities.
-His perspective aligned with our own—that creativity and innovation can contribute to addressing some of our city’s most pressing challenges.
+At Art at the Geode, we firmly believe that art has a unique power to connect people.
+It can inspire creative solutions to complex problems.
+Rob echoed this sentiment, expressing his support for strengthening the arts ecosystem in Oregon.
+He recognizes the vital role art plays in shaping vibrant, resilient communities.
+His views align closely with ours—that creativity and innovation are instrumental in confronting the challenges our city faces today.

-During his visit, Rob toured the gallery and learned about the creative process behind our work.
-From intricate bronze sculptures to experimental polymer resin art, the tour highlighted the intersection of craftsmanship and vision that defines our space.
-Rob’s curiosity and engagement reminded us how valuable it is to have leaders who understand and support the arts.
+During his visit, Rob enjoyed a comprehensive tour of the gallery.
+He delved into the creative process behind our work, which ranges from intricate bronze sculptures to experimental polymer resin art.
+The tour showcased the blend of craftsmanship and vision that defines our artistic space.

-As Portland continues to navigate its future, we’re inspired by conversations like the one we had with Rob Nosse.
-His dedication to equity, community, and creative solutions reflects the values we hold dear at Art at the Geode.
-We’re grateful for his visit and look forward to continuing the dialogue about how art can be a catalyst for change.
+As Portland looks towards its future, conversations with leaders like Rob Nosse inspire us.
+His steadfast dedication to equity, community, and creative solutions resonates deeply with the values we uphold at Art at the Geode.
+We know that art can be a powerful catalyst for change.
+It can bring communities together, sparking dialogue and promoting understanding.

 by Martin Eichinger